-I have also tried the set in the field with a single-wire half wave “Bush Antenna” up into a nearby tree as an experiment (chassis grounded to a wet stake) .
-That set up was actually a quarter wave wire for 80 meters (66′) being used on 40 meters – and hence a half wave on THAT band).
+I have also tried the set in the field with a single-wire half wave “Bush Antenna” up into a nearby tree as an experiment on 40 meters (chassis grounded to a wet stake) .
+That set up was actually a quarter wave wire for 80 meters (66′) being used on 40 meters – and hence a half wave on the 40 meter band).
 This type of antenna also presents a high enough impedance that the antenna current is correspondingly low – and as a result the Antenna Tuning lamp does not glow.
 At any setting.
 So you cannot set the Ant Tune switch to produce maximum power without a field strength meter.
-But it does not “load”.
+And it does not “load”.

 The design engineers knew all this – hence the AT-1098 lengths are designed to present a much lower impedance than a half wave wire.
 Also, with the half wave antenna the chassis was HOT with RF despite the ground radials.
 A tent stake ground took care of that (See above photo) but the end-fed half wave antenna basically does not work with this set, at least of 40 meters.
 It was worth trying.
 Incidentally when using a low impedance antenna the tuning lamp is quite bright in a darkened campsite.
 The light attenuator switch is an important tactical feature.

 For more information on the field antennas I use with this set and other portable radios, see Portable Field Antenna Kit